PannaD8ta/Topic_Modelling_LDA_Gensim/README.md

 # Topic Modelling with Gensim Package: Project Overview

-The model was created to determine the number of topic based on the news dataset.
+The model was created to determine the number of topic based a procurement dataset.
 -
 -
 -